NorthCoastChurch/IT-Policy/Security-Policy-3-Anti-Virus.md

 The automatic update frequency of the virus protection software must not be altered to reduce the frequency of updates.

-Each file server, attached to the {COMPANY-NAME} network, must utilize {COMPANY-NAME} IT approved virus protection software and setup to detect and clean viruses that may infect {COMPANY-NAME} resources.
+Each file server, attached to the North Coast Church network, must utilize North Coast Church IT approved virus protection software and setup to detect and clean viruses that may infect North Coast Church resources.

-Each e-mail gateway must utilize {COMPANY-NAME} IT approved e-mail virus protection software.
+Each e-mail gateway must utilize North Coast Church IT approved e-mail virus protection software.

 All files on computer devices will be scanned periodically for malware.

 Every virus that is not automatically cleaned by the virus protection software constitutes a security incident and must be reported to the Service Desk.

-If deemed necessary to prevent propagation to other networked devices or detrimental effects to the network or data, an infected computer device may be disconnected from the {COMPANY-NAME} network until the infection has been removed.
+If deemed necessary to prevent propagation to other networked devices or detrimental effects to the network or data, an infected computer device may be disconnected from the North Coast Church network until the infection has been removed.

 **Users should:**

 - Avoid viruses by NEVER opening any files or macros attached to an e-mail from an unknown, suspicious, or untrustworthy source.
 Delete these attachments immediately then remove them from the Trash or Recycle Bin.
 - Delete spam, chain, or other junk mail without opening or forwarding the item.
 - Never download files from unknown or suspicious sources.
-- Always scan removable media from an unknown or non-{COMPANY-NAME} source (such as a CD or USB from a vendor) for viruses before using it.
+- Always scan removable media from an unknown or non-North Coast Church source (such as a CD or USB from a vendor) for viruses before using it.
 - Back up critical data on a regular basis and store the data in a safe place.
-Critical {COMPANY-NAME} data can be saved to network drives and are backed up on a periodic basis.
-Contact the {COMPANY-NAME} IT Department for details.
+Critical North Coast Church data can be saved to network drives and are backed up on a periodic basis.
+Contact the North Coast Church IT Department for details.

 Because new viruses are discovered every day, users should periodically check the Anti-Virus Policy for updates.
-The {COMPANY-NAME} IT Department should be contacted for updated recommendations.
+The North Coast Church IT Department should be contacted for updated recommendations.